 Oracle Data Pump technology enables very high-speed movement of data and metadata from one database to another.

 Oracle Data Pump is made up of three distinct components.
 They are the command-line clients,

-DBMS_DATAPUMP PL/SQL package (also known as the Data Pump API)
+PL/SQL package (also known as the Data Pump API), and the

 The Data Pump clients,

 impdp, start the Data Pump Export utility and Data Pump Import utility, respectively.

 impdp clients use the procedures provided in the

 DBMS_DATAPUMP PL/SQL package to execute export and import commands, using the parameters entered at the command line.
 These parameters enable the exporting and importing of data and metadata for a complete database or for subsets of a database.

 When metadata is moved, Data Pump uses functionality provided by the

 DBMS_METADATA package provides a centralized facility for the extraction, manipulation, and re-creation of dictionary metadata.